PKU-Alignment/omnisafe/tutorials/README.md

 ## English
 - [Getting Started](https://colab.research.google.com/github/PKU-Alignment/omnisafe/blob/main/tutorials/English/1.Getting_Started.ipynb) Introduce the basic usage of OmniSafe so that users can quickly hand on it.
 - [CLI Command](https://colab.research.google.com/github/PKU-Alignment/omnisafe/blob/main/tutorials/English/2.CLI_Command.ipynb) Introduce how to use the CLI tool of OmniSafe.
-- [Environment Customization From Scratch](https://colab.research.google.com/github/PKU-Alignment/omnisafe/blob/main/tutorials/English/3.Environment%20Customization%20from%20Scratch.ipynb) Introduce how to build and integrate a customized environment from scratch.
+- [Environment Customization From Scratch](https://colab.research.google.com/github/PKU-Alignment/omnisafe/blob/main/tutorials/English/3.Environment%20Customization%20from%20Scratch.ipynb) Introduce how to complete and integrate a customized environment from scratch.
 - [Environment Customization From Community](https://colab.research.google.com/github/PKU-Alignment/omnisafe/blob/main/tutorials/English/4.Environment%20Customization%20from%20Community.ipynb) Introduce how to integrate the community environment, e.g., Gymnasium, into OmniSafe.

 ## Zh-CN